SSF @ Museum of Boulder: Festival Premiere 2024

 film installations

 These installations are available during Premiere weekend before the screening (6:45 – 7:30), during intermission, and after the screening.
-They are recommended for viewers age 12 and up due to one film containing adult language and explicit content.

 from a distance, at dusk, we see a dancer facing the moon, arms extended out to the sides and knees bent in parallel